darwiiiish/Speech_To_Speech_AI-model/README.md

 # Speech-to-Speech AI System

 This project is a **Speech-to-Speech AI system** powered by the **Gemini 3 model**.
 It enables real-time speech conversion, starting with recognizing spoken words, processing them through the Gemini 3 AI model for context-based response generation, and finally converting the response back into speech.
-The system leverages advanced AI and speech technologies to create a seamless conversational experience across different languages.
+The system leverages advanced AI and speech technologies to create a seamless conversational experience.

 ---